laMEG laMEG: laminar inference with MEG#

 replacing <env name> with name of the environment you created.

-3. Install FreeSurfer, following the instructions here
+4. Install FreeSurfer, following the instructions on this page

-4. To install laMEG, run:
+5. To install laMEG, run:

 pip install lameg

-This also installs SPM standalone and Matlab runtime, which can take some time depending on your connection speed.
+This installs SPM standalone and Matlab runtime, which can take some time depending on your connection speed.

-5. Before using, deactivate and reactivate the environment for changes to environment variables to take effect:
+6. Before using, deactivate and reactivate the environment for changes to environment variables to take effect:

 conda deactivate